matthewgthomas/gratitude/src/content/segue-other-wellbeing-boosters.md

 <WideImage src={agohence} alt="A screenshot of the ago/hence template" width=60 />

-**Writing elaborate choose-your-own-adventure essays:** I’ve found researching and writing this story to be incredibly helpful for understanding myself.
+**Writing elaborate Choose Your Own Adventure essays:** I’ve found researching and writing this story to be incredibly helpful for understanding myself.
 I talk more about this at the end of the story.